abacus-gene/paml-tutorial/positive-selection/01_protocol_analyses/02_branch_models/README.md

 ```

 # Inference with `CODEML`
-We will run two analyses: one having the branch leading to the duck lineage selected
+Given that we want to test two hypotheses (i.e., one in which the foreground lineage is the
-and another with the chicken lineage.
+duck lineage and another with the chicken lineage), we create two different directories

-First, we will create the corresponding main directories:
+to run the branch model under the two hypotheses:

 ```sh
 # Run from `02_branch_models`